-Located along Greater Vancouver's scenic North Shore, PARK ROYAL CENTRE opened for business in September 1950 and was Canada's very first regional-class shopping hub.
+Located along Greater Vancouver's scenic North Shore, PARK ROYAL CENTRE opened for business in September 1950.
+It was Canada's first post-war, regional-class shopping complex.
 In its original state, the open-air strip complex encompassed approximately 130,000 leasable square feet and contained twenty-four stores and services.

 Drawing from British Properties, Limited

-In this snapshot, we see the east end of PARK ROYAL CENTRE.
+stores and services.
 An F.W.
-Woolworth 5 & 10, on the left, was the only 2-level store in the original 1.5 million dollar complex.
+Woolworth 5 & 10, seen on the left, was the only 2-level store.

 Photo from West Vancouver Memorial Library Digital Collections / Williams Brothers Photographers